0krasimira/Angular-Proekt/notes.md

 It offers the following functionalities:

-1. Artist Profiles:
+1. Not logged in:

+A person who does not have a profile can access the following pages:

+    *Home,
+    *About,
+    *Contacs us,
+    *All paintings - where they can see a list of all added paintings within the blog, *Search - where paintings can be found based on a defined pricing criteria, *Register,
+    *Login,
+    *Painting Details (which only gives the option to go back to All paintings), *Add painting (which redirects the user to the login page with a prompt to login in order to add or edit a painting.)

+2. Logged in.

+A logged in user can access the following pages:

+    *Home,
+    *About,
+    *Contact us,
+    *All paintings,
+    *Search,
+    *Add painting - validation messages appear in case of invalid data.
+    *Painting details - from here, a logged in user can Go to the profile of the painting's author. *Additionally, if the logged in user is the author, they have the option to Edit and Delete the painting.
+    *Edit - allows the author to edit their painting's details.
+    *Delete - allows the author to delete the painting from their portfolio.
-Each artist can create a personalized profile that will showcase their portfolio of created paintings.
+    *Profile - each artist can create a personalized profile that will showcase their portfolio of created paintings.
+Logged in artists can access both their profile and other artist's profiles.

-2. Painting Management:

-Artists can edit and update artworks as their portfolio grows.
-For example, they may wish to increase the price of a painting they are selling, or change its title or description - this is absolutely possible.

-Artists can effortlessly delete artworks that no longer represent their artistic vision.
-Or, in a case a painting is no longer available for sale (great, this means that it was most likely sold), it can be deleted from the profile.

-3. Inspiration and Exploration:

-Explore and admire the creations of other artists within the community.
+This artist's blog allows people to explore and admire the creations of other artists within the community.
-Discover new techniques, styles, and mediums through the diverse range of artworks on display.
+You can discover new techniques, styles, and mediums through the diverse range of artworks on display.
-Find inspiration in the stories and journeys shared by fellow self-taught artists.

 I invite you all to join Artist's Ally today!